maxstc/arrowz/README.md

 4. connect via `<your ip>:<port>` or `localhost:<port>` in your web browser (default port is `41399`)

 ## Todo
+1. add lag handler that calculates position based off of current system time
-1. store settings in cookies (might not bc cookies are evil apparently)
+2. store settings in cookies (might not bc cookies are evil apparently)